 Directors are required to disclose the following:

 - Certain personal information in the register of directors.
-The information required is their first and surname, date of birth, residential address, nationality, occupation and details of any other directorships
+The information required is their first and surname, date of birth, residential address, nationality, occupation and details of all other directorships

 - Interests in shares of the company or related companies in the register of directors’ interests